Samford University: 20th century

 In 1913, the college became fully and permanently coeducational.
 Howard College added its School of Music in 1914 and School of Education and Journalism the following year.
 The college introduced its Department of Pharmacy in 1927.
 At the time, it was the only program of its kind in the Southeastern United States.
 During World War II, Howard College hosted a V-12 Navy College Training Program, allowing enlisted sailors to earn college degrees while receiving military training.

 After the war, the number of veterans attending the college under the GI Bill boosted enrollment beyond capacity.
-The college moved to the Shades Valley in Homewood, Alabama.
+The college moved to Shades Valley, adjacent to the one-time Edgewood Lake in Homewood, Alabama.
 Construction on the new campus began in 1955.
 It opened in 1957.
 In 1961, the college acquired Cumberland School of Law, one of the nation's oldest law schools.